SUPPORTING REFUGE CHARITY WITH EVERY 6 PACK BOUGHT TO AID WOMEN IN DOMESTIC ABUSE

 • Fewer blockages

-• Fewer Out of Order loos
+• Fewer Out-of-Order loos

 • Positively reducing the pollution in oceans